tsvetelinda/html-css-course/07-workshop-softuni-page/README.md

 # Workshop - Build a Static Website - SoftUni Creative

 The exercise is part of a workshop aimed at strengthening HTML and CSS skills.
-The screenshot and image resources were provided by SoftUn. <br>
+The screenshot and image resources were provided by SoftUni. <br>
 My task was to develop the HTML and CSS from scratch, using the screenshot as a visual guide to recreate the static page layout.

 ## The folder includes: